cadrgtsecond/simplr/README.md

 Initially, it will show you all alternatives but you can select what is absolutely necessary and what even you think is pointless and it will adjust the results

 ## The tech stack of THIS website
 The website is written in Common Lisp.
 Lisp is basically 7 functions handed down to John McCarthy by Aliens.
-The database is SQLite since it removes the need for a seperate database system and since the database is basically Read-Only(something SQLite excels at).
+The database is SQLite since it removes the need for a seperate database system.
+The database isn't updated at all and is only used to query the data(Stored in data/ALTERNATIVES.md) efficiently.
+For this avoiding a round trip to the database as SQLite is embedded is the best option

+## TODO:
+- Use Nix for reproducibility instead of Docker
+- Add active search
+- Make UI more friendly
+- Add more technologies